bojko108/mobile-tile-server/README.md

-# Offline Tile Server
+# Mobile Tile Server

-Offline Tile Server can be used as a HTTP server, serving Map Tiles from the device storage.
+Mobile Tile Server can be used as a HTTP server, serving Map Tiles from the device storage.
 When the server is running you can access the tiles from different applications.
 The server uses [XYZ Tile schema](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).

 ## Contents